Stormzady/Lifeboat/README.md

-# Lifeboat

-Lifeboat - A Browser.
+# Lifeboat - The most mini browser ever

 Lifeboat is a Shortcuts nade browser that only works on Apple products atm.